tarantool/doc/sphinx/book/box/index.rst

 Space definitions and index definitions are stored permanently in system spaces.
 It is possible to add, drop, or alter the definitions at runtime, with some restrictions.
-The syntax details for defining spaces and indexes are in section :ref:`The box library <index-box_library>`.
+See syntax details for defining spaces and indexes in :ref:`reference on Tarantool's "box" module <index-box_library>`.

 --------------------------------------------------------------------------------
 Data types